 I have clocked quite a few travel miles since December and the amount of plastic is truly disheartening so I have vowed to have my own reusable glass or bottle with me on all trips.
 It’s a small thing but when I remember, it helps me stay aware and focused on what ELSE I can do.
 What IS in my power.

 Current Favorite Book

-The 4 highest impact things an indvidual can do tackle climate change are eat a plant based diet, avoid air travel, live car-free, and have fewer children.
+The 4 highest-impact things an individual can do to tackle climate change are to eat a plant-based diet, avoid air travel, live car-free, and have fewer children.
 Of those 4 actions, only plant-based eating immediately addresses methane and nitrous oxide, the most urgently important greenhouse gases… Everyone will eat a meal relatively soon and can immediately participate in the reversal of climate change.